dc8291/Discord_Bot/README.md

 # Discord_Bot

+Some stuff I want
-This bot sends an image whenever some says "i'm in" or "im in"
+- Send an image whenever some says "i'm in" or "im in"
+- Average OP Scores
+-